37signals: Basecamp

 Basecamp is 37signals' first product, a web-based project management tool launched in 2004.
 Its primary features are to-do lists, milestone management, forum-like messaging, file sharing, and time tracking.

-Basecamp Next was released in 2012, while Basecamp 3 was released in 2014.
+Basecamp Next was released in 2012, and Basecamp 3 was released in 2014.
 Basecamp 3 supports replies by email, but does not support bottom-posting.

 Campfire

 Campfire, a business-oriented online chat service, launched in 2006.
 It was later merged into Basecamp 3, and was discontinued as a standalone service in 2013.

 In 2024 37signals re-launched Campfire as part of their ONCE line of products, allowing customers to buy the software outright to self-host on their own servers.